 - click on ‘Review your tax’ link in PAYE Services

 - select the Income Tax return for the relevant tax year

 - in the ‘Tax Credits & Reliefs’ page select ‘Flat rate expenses’ and add it as a tax credit.

-Revenue are carrying out a review of the flat rate expense allowances.
-The implementation of any planned changes to the flat rate expense regime has been deferred until 1 January 2021.
-This is pending the outcome of a review by the Tax Strategy Group.
+Revenue concluded a comprehensive review of the flat rate expense allowances in 2019.
+The implementation of any planned changes to the flat rate expense regime has been further deferred until 1 January 2023.

 Revenue's decision has been taken in light of the Minister for Finance, outlining that deliberations continue regarding policy options.
 These options are outlined in the Tax Strategy Group (TSG) Income Tax paper 21/02, on how the Flat rate expenses issue will be addressed.